 In examples the color lists for the vertices are not always finite.
-A general picture is that there is a list $h_i$ for each vertex, which is some subset of $\fC$, and there is also a set $M_i\subseteq\fC$ that acts as a filter of colors: a color must lie not only in its vertex list but also in $M_i$.
-Thus we have a function $\chi_\Phih(M)$ defined for $M := (M_1,\ldots,M_n) \in \cP(\fC)^n$ whose value is the number of proper colorations of $\Phih$ using only colors in $M_i$ at vertex $v_i$.
+A general picture is that for each vertex there is a fixed list $h_i$, which is some subset of the color set $\fC$, and there is also a variable set $M_i\subseteq\fC$ that acts as a filter of colors: a color must lie not only in its vertex list but also in $M_i$.
+Thus we have a function of filters, $\chi_\Phih(M)$ defined for $M := (M_1,\ldots,M_n) \in \cP(\fC)^n$, whose value is the number of proper colorations of $\Phih$ using only colors in $M_i$ at vertex $v_i$.
 This is the \emph{list chromatic function} of $\Phih$.
-An example, of course, is the quantity of Proposition \myref{P:finlist}, which equals $\chi_\Phih(\fC^n)$ (finite lists with no filtering).
+An example, of course, is the quantity of Proposition \ref{P:finlist}, which equals $\chi_\Phih(\fC^n)$ (finite lists with no filtering).
 That proposition has the following extension.
 We define switching of a color filter $M$ and its contraction $M/B(W) $ just as for weights, so that